Tunisian Combatant Group: History

 The TCG was founded in 2000 by Tarek Ben Habib Maaroufi and Seifallah Ben Hassine, in close cooperation with al-Qaeda.
 The group aimed to establish an Islamic state in Tunisia that would be ruled according to Sharia.
 The strategy of the TCG was determined during a meeting in Khost, Afghanistan, where it declared its support for Osama bin Laden.
 Most of its members were trained in al-Qaeda-linked camps in Afghanistan, and it later organised training for new recruits in the camps.
 It has been described as an offshoot of the formerly banned Ennahda Movement.

-A number of the detainees held in extrajudicial detention in the United States Guantanamo Bay detainment camps in Cuba remain in detention, in part, because American intelligence analysts allege that they were members of TCG.
+A number of the prisoners held in extrajudicial custody in the United States Guantanamo Bay detainment camps in Cuba remain in detention, in part, because American intelligence analysts allege that they were members of TCG.

 Maaroufi was arrested by Belgian authorities in December 2001, and in 2004 was sentenced to five years imprisonment.
 Since 2004 the TCG did not have capabilities to operate in Tunisia, and consequently moved their base to the Tunisian diaspora in Western Europe.

 Hassine was arrested by Turkish authorities in 2003, after which he was extradited to Tunisia, where he was sentenced to 43 years imprisonment.
 Following the Arab Spring and the Tunisian Revolution in 2011, Hassine was released from prison as part of a general amnesty and went on to found the militant Ansar al-Sharia group.

 The TCG is considered inactive due to the arrest of its founders, Maaroufi and Hassine.
 There are no figures for the number of members that were in the TCG, but the Ansar al-Sharia is thought to have up to 40,000 members.